MicrosoftDocs/azure-docs/articles/container-registry/container-registry-intro.md

 * **Image** - Stored in a repository, each image is a read-only snapshot of a Docker container.
 Azure container registries can include both Windows and Linux images.
 You control image names for all your container deployments.
 Use standard [Docker commands](https://docs.docker.com/engine/reference/commandline/) to push images into a repository, or pull an image from a repository.

 * **Container** - A container defines a software application and its dependencies wrapped in a complete filesystem including code, runtime, system tools, and libraries.
 Run Docker containers based on Windows or Linux images that you pull from a container registry.
 Containers running on a single machine share the operating system kernel.
-Docker containers are fully portable to all major Linux distros, Mac, and Windows.
+Docker containers are fully portable to all major Linux distros, macOS, and Windows.

 ## Next steps
 * [Create a container registry using the Azure portal](container-registry-get-started-portal.md)
 * [Create a container registry using the Azure CLI](container-registry-get-started-azure-cli.md)
 * [Push your first image using the Docker CLI](container-registry-get-started-docker-cli.md)
-* To build a continuous integration and deployment workflow using Visual Studio Team Services, Azure Container Service, and Azure Container Registry, see [this tutorial](../container-service/dcos-swarm/container-service-docker-swarm-setup-ci-cd.md).
+* To build a continuous integration and deployment workflow using Visual Studio Team Services, Azure Container Service, and Azure Container Registry, see [CI/CD with Docker Swarm and VSTS](../container-service/dcos-swarm/container-service-docker-swarm-setup-ci-cd.md).
-* If you want to set up your own Docker private registry in Azure (without a public endpoint), see [Deploying Your Own Private Docker Registry on Azure](../virtual-machines/virtual-machines-linux-docker-registry-in-blob-storage.md).